Dialogues with Brazil.

 Afternoon sessions

-Three advisors take the floor to address the problems identified in the morning setting out evidence-based guidelines, instruments, and strategies.
+Advisors take the floor to address the problems identified in the morning setting out evidence-based guidelines, instruments, and strategies.
 After each talk, a Q&A allow Gov representatives to resurface their local issues in search of solutions.

 Expected results